deel-ai/deel-torchlip/GOVERNANCE.md

 # GOVERNANCE

-`Xplique` is developped as part of the Artificial and Natural Intelligence Toulouse Institute (DEEL/ANITI) program.
+`deel-torchlip` is developped as part of the Artificial and Natural Intelligence Toulouse Institute (DEEL/ANITI) program.

 DEEL/ANITI is this repository owner and the write rights manager.